gwlrz3/cs4501/README.md

 ## To Start with

-1. Go to https://github.com/gwlrz3/cs4501 to clone the repo.
+1.Go to https://github.com/gwlrz3/cs4501 to clone the repo.
-2. Install Docker on yout computer(Recommend macOS).
+2.Install Docker on yout computer(Recommend macOS).
-3. Paste and run the code:
+3.Paste and run the code:
 ``` shell
 docker pull mysql:5.7.23
 mkdir ~/cs4501/db